xxiexuezhi/ABSGM/README.md

   * ../saved_weights/h3_inpaint.pth  This is to load the saved weight.

-  * --pkl proteindataset_example_singlecdr_inpaint_h3_6nn3_6nmv_6hga_1i9r.pkl is the pickle file contationing the all encoded data with H3 regions indicated to be masked out.
+  * --pkl proteindataset_example_singlecdr_inpaint_h3_6nmv_6hga_1i9r.pkl is the pickle file contationing the all encoded data with H3 regions indicated to be masked out.

-  * --index 0 refers to the index number inside the proteindataset_example_singlecdr_inpaint_h3_6nn3_6nmv_6hga_1i9r.pkl to generated. this index number would match the generated file number. for example, the generated file is named as samples_index.pkl.
+  * --index 0 refers to the index number inside the proteindataset_example_singlecdr_inpaint_h3_6nmv_6hga_1i9r.pkl to generated. this index number would match the generated file number. for example, the generated file is named as samples_index.pkl.

   * --tag singlecdr_inpaint_h3 is the generaetd folder name. the code would create this folder under current directory and stored all the generated data inside.

-The encdoed examples are uploaded. you could find from
+The encdoed examples (pdb id: 6nmv, 6hga, 1i9r) are uploaded. you could find from

-* H1 inpaint encoded examples. [this link](https://drive.google.com/file/d/1ksyVIfcaU4I8szarevUzbw6y5uruwNYN/view?usp=sharing)
+* H1 inpaint encoded examples. [this link](https://drive.google.com/file/d/1CrvTYp0YYwrstxpf-yIi3dwyE3Ff-3pd/view?usp=sharing)
-* H2 inpaint encoded examples.[this link](https://drive.google.com/file/d/1VDKn5UOvt0BzbQyCU0kR_EGty-D_MZ9X/view?usp=sharing)
+* H2 inpaint encoded examples.[this link](https://drive.google.com/file/d/1yI8h2cghVjszUH3E5YU8mEblCVtqGR9w/view?usp=sharing)
-* H3 inpaint encoded examples. [this link](https://drive.google.com/file/d/1YujEuHLLLnnKrcGn7GBy08stoBQkBnsf/view?usp=sharing)
+* H3 inpaint encoded examples. [this link](https://drive.google.com/file/d/120QGm0jyhFzulqILnAWIB9dA6zthHAbn/view?usp=sharing)

 To encode your given antigen-antibody complex structures, please refer to the readme inside the CDR_inpainting_conditional_generations/encoding/ .